 As an infusion or a tincture.
 The fresh root is often candied or made into preserves to give it a sugary sweet flavor.

-Shatavari is highly regarded as an herb for women's health and it is the most important herb in Ayurvedic medicine for problems connected to women's fertility.
+Shatavari is highly regarded as an herb for women's health and it is the most important herb in Ayurvedic medicine to support fecundity.
 The name Shatavari is from an Indian word meaning "a woman who has a hundred husbands".

 Specific: No known precautions.